e-sollier/fast_ase/README.md

   - BAM file of whole genome sequencing.
 Must be indexed.
   - BAM file of RNA-seq.
 Must be indexed
 - Identify the variants in the VCF file that are heterozygous in the DNA.
-- For those variants, if they are covered in the RNA-seq data, count the numer of reads supporting the reference and alternative alleles.
+- For those variants, count the numer of reads supporting the reference and alternative alleles (if the locus is covered).
 - Outputs a tsv file with the allelic read counts in DNA and RNA.

 Output format: